johnoseni1/Captcha-image-generator-in-node-js/README.md

 captcha.use(drawLines);
 ```

 To add your own look at the middle folder in lib.
 You take a canvas in, modify it, and output it again.
-Simple stuff.